-In addition to the event application process, the city of Chicago also requires that organizers submit a special event permit application, which carries its own requirements such as:
+In addition to the event application process, the city of Chicago also requires organizers to submit a special event permit application, which carries its own requirements such as:

-- Application must be submitted a minimum of 45 days prior to the event
+- The application must be submitted a minimum of 45 days prior to the event.

-As part of a special event permit application, organizers should submit an event map that identifies street closure areas and re-route plan.
-It should consider public garage spaces, driveway access, and fire lane space.
+Organizers should submit as part of any special event permit application, an event map that identifies proposed street closure areas and re-route plan.
+The map should also consider public garage spaces, driveway access, and fire lane space.
 Detour signs and barricades must comply with city requirements, and organizers are required to obtain these supplies directly.
 The following items are considered when issuing a permit:

-- Proximity of another event in the area at the same time
+- The proximity of another event in the area at the same time.

 Festival and outdoor event organizers in Chicago are provided a checklist and required to meet certain fire safety code requirements, including:

-Experienced or new public event planners alike all appreciate a good checklist.
+Experienced and new public event planners alike appreciate a good checklist.

-Public or private contractors must be hired for a range of services, including posting no parking signs, providing barricades, towing, refuse drums, recycling drums, liners, sweeping, refuse collection, electrical services, and/or sound equipment.
-In Chicago, the Department of Streets and Sanitation is available to provide such services on an hourly fee scheduled based on expertise.
+Public or private contractors must be hired for a range of services, including posting No Parking signs, providing barricades, towing, refuse drums, recycling drums, liners, sweeping, refuse collection, electrical services, and/or sound equipment.
+In Chicago, the Department of Streets and Sanitation is available to provide such services on an hourly fee schedule based on expertise.

 Also, a recycling program is required as part of the special event permit package in Chicago.
 With the rise in popularity of green events, this is not a bad idea!

-If animals are involved in the event in any way, the city of Chicago requires that the name of a local veterinarian who will be present at the event must be submitted with the event application.
+If animals are involved in the event in any way, the city of Chicago requires submission with the event application of the name of a local veterinarian who will be present at the event.
 This person will be responsible for providing for any sick or injured animals.
 Also, the Commission on Animal Care and Control may inspect animals prior to their use in public activities.